 Both men and women can optimise their chances of conceiving by following a healthy eating regime that stocks up a range of important nutrients in the body – aka those listed above.

 It’s also important for both men and women to stop smoking and drinking before trying to conceive to give their bodies the best possible chance of producing healthy eggs and sperm and, of course, a healthy baby.

 Do I need to take supplements during pregnancy?

 While it is possible to get all the nutrients you need from a healthy, balanced diet, taking a multi-vitamin and mineral supplement that is specifically created for couples trying to conceive or for pregnant women might be worth considering.
-These supplements can be particularly beneficial in the early part of pregnancy when diet can be disrupted due to morning sickness, fatigue or cravings.
+When and if you start taking prenatal vitamins is up to you, but these supplements can be particularly beneficial in the early part of pregnancy when diet can be disrupted due to morning sickness, fatigue or cravings.
 Talk over with your doctor or midwife to find out if this would be beneficial.

 When should I start taking supplements /upping intake of nutrients before I get pregnant?

 It takes a minimum of three months to build up adequate stores of important nutrients to help your body prepare for pregnancy.
 So, ideally, you should be looking at improving your diet at least 3-6 months before you start trying for a baby.

 How long should I continue taking the nutrients following conception?

 It is important to continue following a balanced diet, that contains all the key nutrients, throughout your pregnancy to ensure your baby’s healthy development.

 What supplements should you take when trying for a baby?